wethod/learning-center-staging/content/alerts/index.md

 This alert is shown to the employee of a project who forgot to submit the timesheet in the last two weeks.

-### Project duration / Timesheet
+### Project Duration / Timesheet

-This alert is shown when a project has some timesheet before the start date or after the end date.
+This alert is shown to the manager of a project which has some timesheets done before the start date or after the end date.
+Why are your teammates doing timesheets for a non active project?

 ### Invoice Plan / Budget Final Net Price